Last Updated on

 - Yarn yardage will change when making a different size than the one shown.

-DC V-STITCH CROCHET PATTERN
+Easy Double Crochet V-STITCH CROCHET PATTERN

 Foundation Row: Ch 68 with Grey (or if you’d prefer to make this pattern smaller or larger any even # of a starting chain will work)